 The bore sould be oiled with any non sicative oil (soft almond, olive, wallnut, paraffine…) about once a month the six first months then every three to six months depending on the frequency of using.
+It is important to let the instrument dry for 24 hours befor oiling.
 The oil is to be applied and wiped with a soft cloth, making sure that it doesn't leave any fluff inside ,and that the oil doesn't reach the edge, the bottom of the block or the windway.

 While blowing strongly through the windway to chase the condensation, the finger should be put flat on the windway in order to save the edge.

 The block had a special treatment that prevent swelling, however an adjusting may appear necessary so I remain at your command for any operation that you might find useful